 - Find ways to charge money for something you already own via the sharing economy.
 We've been hosts on AirBNB, which I highly recommend (you can even charge for a camping spot in your backyard, or your couch!).
 Besides your home, you can make a profit on nearly any item you own – from renting out an unused parking spot or bicycle, to giving visitors a tour of your hometown or providing them a home-cooked local meal.
 We've created an all-encompassing list here for ideas.

 - Find non-technical web-based work.
 Sites like Upwork, Odesk, RemoteOK, WeWorkRemotely, and Fiverr have opened the possibility for virtually anyone to earn money on any kind of skill or task.
-Such tasks include anything from proofreading, setting up social media accounts for businesses (Ted’s 18-year old sister has done this!), voice acting, or coding.
-If you’re creative, you can make and sell products on Etsy.
+Such tasks include anything from proofreading, setting up social media accounts for businesses (Ted's younger sister did this while in high school!), voice acting, or coding.
+If you're creative, you can make and sell products on Etsy.
 If you have reasonable knowledge or an idea on just about any subject, you can write an e-book – no publisher needed!
-(Side note: If you’re thinking writing a profitable e-book is a pipe dream, I have a friend who did this and made thousands in its first month of sale!).
+(Side note: If you're thinking writing a profitable e-book is a pipe dream, I have a friend who did this and made thousands in its first month of sale).

 - Consider tutoring or teaching (online or face-to-face).
 If you have any basic strengths in school subjects, then you can very likely tutor students online or face-to-face.
 If you speak English, you can earn money by practicing conversational English on Skype calls online.
 Check our how-to guide here which covers this for both abroad and online.